sandialabs/pecos/documentation/qc_tests.rst

 method can be used to check for stagnant data and abrupt changes in data.
 The test checks if the difference between consecutive data values (or other specified increment) is within expected bounds.
-This method does not use timestamp indices to find the min and max value within a moving window, therefore it is less robust than the check_delta method.
+While this method is faster than the check_delta method, it does not consider changes within a moving window, making its ability to find stagnant data and abrupt changes less robust.

 Input includes:

 * Upper and lower bound